apache/mina-sshd/README.md

     newGlobals.add(new MyGlobalRequestHandler());
     server.setGlobalRequestHandlers(newGlobals);

-    // Similar code can be done with the server's channelRequestHandlers();
 ```

+For channel-specific requests, one uses the channel's `add/removeRequestHandler` method to manage its handlers.
 The way request handlers are invoked when a global/channel-specific request is received  is as follows:

 * All currently registered handlers' `process` method is invoked with the request type string parameter (among others).
 The implementation should examine the request parameters and decide whether it is able to process it.